-• See "What is the most important information I should know about KEPPRA?"

-- Call your healthcare provider right away if you have any of these symptoms: - mood and behavior changes such as aggression, agitation, anger, anxiety, apathy, mood swings, depression, hostility, and irritability.
-A few people may get psychotic symptoms such as hallucinations (seeing or hearing things that are really not there), delusions (false or strange thoughts or beliefs) and unusual behavior. - extreme sleepiness, tiredness, and weakness - allergic reactions such as swelling of the face, lips, eyes, tongue, and throat, trouble swallowing or breathing, and hives. - a skin rash.
-Serious skin rashes can happen after you start taking KEPPRA.
+- See "What is the most important information I should know about KEPPRA XR?" - Call your healthcare provider right away if you have any of these symptoms: - mood and behavior changes such as aggression, agitation, anger, anxiety, apathy, mood swings, depression, hostility, and irritability.
+A few people may get psychotic symptoms such as hallucinations (seeing or hearing things that are really not there), delusions (false or strange thoughts or beliefs) and unusual behavior. - extreme sleepiness, tiredness, and weakness. - allergic reactions such as swelling of the face, lips, eyes, tongue, and throat, trouble swallowing or breathing, and hives. - a skin rash.
+Serious skin rashes can happen after you start taking KEPPRA XR.
 There is no way to tell if a mild rash will become a serious reaction. - a serious allergic reaction that may affect your skin or other parts of your body such as your liver, kidneys, heart, or blood cells.
 This allergic reaction can be life-threatening and can cause death, particularly if it is not treated as early as possible.
-Call your healthcare provider right away if you have: - a skin rash fever or swollen glands that do not go away - swelling of your face shortness of breath

-- dark urine - yellowing of the skin or whites of the eyes

-• problems with muscle coordination (problems walking and moving)
+Call your healthcare provider right away if you have: - a skin rash - fever or swollen glands that do not go away - swelling of your facedark urine - shortness of breathyellowing of the skin or whites of the eyes - problems with muscle coordination (problems walking and moving).

-The most common side effects seen in people who take KEPPRA include: sleepiness weakness
+The most common side effects seen in people who take KEPPRA XR include:

+sleepiness irritability